 Your Pool is Dirty

-The last sign that you need to replace your filter cartridge is if your pool appears dirtier than usual.
-A very dirty pool is a common sign that your filter cartridge is not working properly, therefore not filtering out dirt, debris, and unwanted floating materials.
+The last sign you need to replace your filter cartridge is if your pool appears dirtier than usual.
+A very dirty pool is a common sign that your filter cartridge is not working correctly, therefore not filtering out dirt, debris, and unwanted floating materials.

-If your family’s pool is commonly dirty, don’t hesitate to take a look at your filter cartridge today.
+If your family’s pool is commonly dirty, don’t hesitate to look at your filter cartridge today.
 The odds are that replacing it will drastically improve the cleanliness and safety of your pool, allowing you and your loved ones to enjoy it with peace of mind.
+If your cartridge is clean and working well, but your pool is still dirty, you may need to deep clean your pool.

 How Often Should You Replace Your Filter

 So, how long do pool filter cartridges last exactly?
-Even if you don’t experience any of the above issues, you should be swapping out your filters at least once a year.
-Otherwise, it won’t work as well, and you run the risk of bacteria growth in your pool.
+Even if you don’t experience any of the above issues, you should be swapping out your filters at least once a year if you use your pool often or every two years if your pool doesn’t get a lot of use.
+Otherwise, it won’t work well, and you risk bacteria growth in your pool.

 And that’s about it.
 Questions?
 Let me know.